Natalie Gold

 Natalie Gold is an American actress who has appeared in film, television, and stage productions, including on Broadway.

 Early life and education

 Gold grew up in Miami, Florida, and studied theatre at the New World School of the Arts and Emerson College.

 Career

-In New York, she has appeared on and off Broadway in Appropriate, Fever Chart, The Language of Trees, Distracted, Peace for Mary Frances, Kill Floor, and Howard Katz.
+In New York, she has appeared on and off Broadway in Appropriate, Kyoto, Fever Chart, The Language of Trees, Distracted, Peace for Mary Frances, Kill Floor, and Howard Katz.

 She is best known for playing Rava Roy on the HBO series Succession and Julia Harwell on the AMC thriller series Rubicon, as well as for appearances on The Walking Dead: World Beyond, The Leftovers, The Americans, Wu-Tang: An American Saga, Alpha House, BrainDead, East New York, Sneaky Pete, and The Good Wife.

 She has appeared in films including Before the Devil Knows You're Dead (2007), Love & Other Drugs (2010), I Don't Know How She Does It (2011), Birdman (2014), Collateral Beauty (2016), and The Land of Steady Habits (2018).